Insurance Coverage FAQ

 - Triglycerides

-* The report measures the above markers and reports on whether they are high, low, or within the normal healthy range.
+- Your report shows whether each marker is high, low, or within the normal healthy range.

 Discussing Coverage: Thyroid Test

-In many cases, our Thyroid Test will be eligible for some amount of coverage by insurance providers.
-As always, this will depend on your own coverage but we encourage you to check with your insurance company to see whether they will cover all or some of the cost of our at-home thyroid test.
+The Thyroid Test is often eligible for some level of insurance coverage, though this will depend on your specific plan.
+We recommend checking with your insurance provider to confirm whether they will cover all or part of the cost.

-When discussing coverage, it is important that your carrier understands specifically what the test is and what it is testing for.
-Be sure to mention the following key points:
+When discussing coverage, be sure your carrier understands exactly what the test includes.
+You can share the following key points:

 - TSH